gabriellagleva/ezCaption/README.md

 EZ Caption is a way to create fast and dirty open captions for live streaming.
-While not perfect, it serves as both a proof of concept, and an opprotunity for improvement
+While not perfect, it serves as both a proof of concept, and an opportunity for improvement

 How does it work: